Code-Institute-Submissions/gameshow-m1/README.md

 1. My impression of the site to be a positive experience
 2. To understand the main purpose of the site
-3. To provide relevant content related to game streaming and upcoming games
+3. To see relevant content related to game streaming and upcoming games
 4. A clear and unambiguous layout
 5. Easy navigation of the site
 6. To understand the information on the site clearly